 We have a giant attic where we live now.
 One half is carpeted and cozy.
 Give a hard shove to a wooden door that sticks and you’ll see the other half, with exposed beams and loose floor slats and filled with tubs of memories and stages of our twelve plus years together.
 I avoided those storage tubs for years.
-They were filled with some of the things we kept of our son, Noah.
+They were filled with some of the things we kept of our son, Noah, after he died.
 His “I MARCH TO THE BEAT OF MY OWN DRUM” t-shirt with an alligator on a skateboard.
-His brown sweater that he’s wearing in my favorite picture of him and Hal.
+His brown sweater that he’s wearing in my favorite picture of him and my husband, Hal.
 The big wool throw blanket imprinted with that same picture that I gave Hal for Father’s Day.
 That’s a tough one.
 We still haven’t taken it out of the storage tub.
 Noah used to love to lay on that and laugh and say “Daddy”.

 I was looking for the winter decorations box in the attic yesterday.
 I realized I never even put out the Fall decorations this year when I came upon that box filled with all things Autumn.
 I got very sad about the passing of another season without celebrating it with my burlap decorative pumpkins, the scarecrows, the garland of orange and red leaves.
 Damn it.
 I missed Fall.

 I pulled out some lights, some greenery, some snowflakes, some little ceramic figures to hang on the wreath at the door.
 And then I found a bag filled with our wedding favors.
 You know those little wooden toys we’d get as kids?
 You press the bottom and the dog or cat puppet-like figure would bend and sway and jerk around.
 Sometimes they’d collapse at the knees or drop down on all four paws.
 The Bride & Groom toy I found in a catalog were about to bend in every direction.